perliedman/leaflet-routing-machine/README.md

 Find the way from A to B on a Leaflet map, using [OSRM](http://project-osrm.org/) as backend.

-This is a work in progress, most functionality is very basic.

 Watch the [Leaflet Routing Machine demo](http://www.liedman.net/leaflet-routing-machine/).

 ## Features